opensearch-project/community/user-groups/charter-guidelines.md

 ## Code of Conduct

-All hosts and participants involved in OpenSearch Project User Groups are expected to follow the [OpenSearch Project Code of Conduct](https://github.com/opensearch-project/.github/blob/main/CODE_OF_CONDUCT.md).
+All hosts and participants involved in OpenSearch Project User Groups are expected to follow the [OpenSearch Software Foundation Code of Conduct](https://github.com/opensearch-project/.github/blob/main/CODE_OF_CONDUCT.md).